alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 The ability to maintain a project long-term depends on how attractive it is to its potential developers.
 An unpopular language or framework can severely limit its evolution.

-### Hard Data

-The hype around Go seems to have largely subdued.
+And the hype around Go seems to have largely subdued.
 Data from Google Trends shows that Go has peaked:

 ![Source: [Google Trends](https://trends.google.com/trends/explore?date=2009-01-01%202018-05-26&geo=US&q=%2Fm%2F09gbxjr,%2Fm%2F0bbxf89).](pics/adventures-google-trends.png "Max height for Go on April 2014")